 To summarise, whilst there is a requirement for you to use a UK address when setting up a UK company, in practical terms, this is easily solvable and does not prevent non-residents from setting up a company in the UK.

-We hope this article has been useful in helping you understand whether or not you can register a business in the UK.
-Although there may be some additional practical considerations, it is relatively easy for anyone to set up a business in the UK, particularly if they are over the age of 16.
+Now you know whether you can register a business in the UK.
+Although there may be additional practical considerations, it is relatively easy for anyone over the age of 16 to set up a business in the UK.

-If you have decided that a company limited by shares is the right route for you and your business (and you meet the directors’ qualifying criteria), we can help register your company through our range of company formation packages, where prices start from £2.99.
+If you have decided that a company limited by shares is the right route for you and your business (and you meet the directors’ qualifying criteria), we can help register your company through our range of company formation packages, where prices start from £2.99 (excluding the £100 Companies House fee).

-What’s more, if you are a non-UK resident, we offer dedicated Non-Residents Packages from £99.99 that provide you with everything you need to register a company in the UK, including our Registered Office Address Service.
-Our packages do not include the Companies House filing fee of £50.00.
+What’s more, if you are a non-UK resident, we offer dedicated Non-Residents Packages from £99.99 (excluding the £100 Companies House fee) that provide you with everything you need to register a company in the UK, including our Registered Office Address Service.

 Join The Discussion